When Samuel Bak was 9 years old, he was living in a Polish ghetto. The town he had grown up in was decimated. Most of

 The University of Nebraska Emergency Assistance Fund supports students and employees on all four campuses in times of personal hardship.

-Kelsie, a UNMC Kearney student, lost all three of her jobs when her employers shuttered their businesses due to the pandemic.
+Kelsie, a UNMC student in the Kearney program, lost all three of her jobs when her employers shuttered their businesses due to the pandemic.
 “What do I do now?” she wondered.
 “Working is how I pay for everything.
 My house, my bills, my health insurance, car insurance and school.”
 Kelsie’s father died during her freshman year of high school, and her mom is a single parent of three on one income.
 The money Kelsie received from the university crisis fund “made a huge difference” for her and her family.

-Angela, a Ph.D. student at UNL, is disabled with a chronic illness and is raising a five-year-old son while caring for her partner, who has a traumatic brain injury and is battling brain cancer.
+Angela, a doctoral student at UNL, is disabled with a chronic illness and is raising a five-year-old son while caring for her partner, who has a traumatic brain injury and is battling brain cancer.
 Angela had to pause her mortgage and a loan payment and said she often feels at her wits’ end.
 She received assistance from the University of Nebraska Emergency Assistance Fund and used it to pay rent and buy healthy groceries.
 It gave her a breather, which she’s grateful for.
 “I’m just at that edge all the time,” she said, “and it affects my health.”

 On UNO’s campus, Rhea lost her job at the campus recreation center when it was shut down.
 “It was a relief to be able to get groceries and pay off some utilities that were piling up,” she said, after receiving help from the university crisis fund.
 Rhea said, “I wasn’t expecting to get this fund, but I’m very, very grateful that I did … words can’t even describe how this fund has helped, to be honest.”

 These are real students and real members of the University of Nebraska family, and their lives were improved thanks to generous individuals who know that even the smallest donation has made a difference and continues to do so.